 Education & Experience:

 Advanced degree and five years of relevant experience in area of specialization or combination of relevant education, training, and/or experience.
+For jobs with financial responsibilities, experience managing a budget and developing financial plans.
+Experience developing program partnerships and funding sources.

 Knowledge, Skills and Abilities: